Turkey begins espionage investigation after Syria leak

 CNN Turk meanwhile reported Erdogan's lawyers asked prosecutors to take precautionary measures to stop both Aytac and Emre Uslu, a newspaper columnist, academic and former senior anti-terrorism police official, from fleeing abroad.

-"I made my assessment as an academic in that program.
+"I made my assessment as an academic in that programme.
 They are trying to intimidate people who think like me in this election process," he said in the statement.

 Government officials declined to comment on whether an investigation into the leak had begun, saying any probe would be a matter for the judiciary.
 The state prosecutor's office could not immediately be reached for comment.